readium/kotlin-toolkit/docs/guides/tts.md

 ## Configuring the TTS

 The `TtsDirector` offers some options to configure the TTS engine.
-Note that the support of each configuration option depends on the used TTS engine.
+Note that the support of each configuration option depends on the TTS engine used.

 Update the configuration by setting it directly.
 The configuration is not applied right away but for the next utterance.